On Betti numbers of flag complexes with forbidden induced subgraphs: Introduction

 \section{Introduction}

-A central subject of extremal graph theory concerns {monotone} family of graphs without a fixed subgraph, and its extremal properties -- starting with Tur\'{a}n's theorem, the Erd\H{o}s-Stone theorem and further generalizations and refinements.
+A central subject of extremal graph theory concerns {monotone} family of graphs without a fixed subgraph, and its extremal properties -- starting with Tur\'{a}n's theorem and the Erd\H{o}s-Stone theorem, on the maximal number of edges in a graph not containing a fixed complete graph or complete multipartite graph respectively -- as well as further generalizations and refinements; see, e.g., \cite{Diestel}.

 The non-monotone family of graphs $G$ without fixed \emph{induced} subgraphs have also been the subject of extensive research \cite{CS}; for structure (e.g., perfect graphs, chordal graphs, coloring, \cite{K1}), enumeration (e.g., \cite{Promel-Steger}), as well as extremal properties (e.g., Ramsey theory, Erd\H{o}s-Hajnal conjecture~\cite{Erdos-Hajnal,Chudnovsky--ErdosHajnal}).